 Problem

-Geocoding contact data can encounter different challenges depending on the address types listed below.
+Geocoding contact data can encounter different challenges depending on the address types and how the address fields are configured in the upload file and in your organization's geocoding settings.

 1. APO/FPO boxes